e-kolpakov/e-kolpakov.github.io/_drafts/DRAFT-DDIA-Part1.md

 **Chapter highlights:**
 * Good model choice heavily depends on the relations between objects in the application
 * Relational and document convergence - many relational DBs add "document" features, such as XML or JSON support.
-* Schema-or-read (aka schemaless) in document DBs vs. schema-on-write in relational.
+* Schema-on-read (aka schemaless) in document DBs vs. schema-on-write in relational.
 * Graph query languages - declarative with pattern matching
 </div>